 This article is a comparison between the Pax 3 and the Davinci IQ portable dry herb vaporizers.
-Both of these vaporizers retail for $275, both come with a 10-year warranty, both have smartphone apps, and both use conduction heating.
+The Pax 3 “Complete Kit” retails for $249 while the Davinci IQ is $275, both come with a 10-year warranty, both have smartphone apps, and both use conduction heating.
 The biggest difference between these two brand new portables is the battery setup and charging system.

 Some other noticeable differences include a 15-second heat up time on the Pax 3 versus a 45-second heat up time on the IQ, the Pax 3 weighs around 50 grams lighter and the Pax 3 offers an option for concentrates.

 Let’s go ahead and break down the details between the Davinci IQ and the Pax 3.

 Pax 3 vs Davinci IQ Size, Portability, Durability